wkraxberger/drand-ruby/README.md

 Same round + same range = same result.
 That's the feature, not a bug.
 The whole point of drand is that the draw is reproducible by anyone.
 Quicknet ticks every 3 seconds, default mainnet every 30, so repeated calls within that window hand you back the exact same number until the round advances.

 Because of that, this gem isn't a good fit if you need lots of random numbers in a short amount of time.
 It's built for things like lottery draws, prize picks, or anything where the randomness has to be auditable.
-For everyday `rand`-style needs, use `Kernel#rand` or `SecureRandom`.
+For everyday `rand` style needs, use `Kernel#rand` or `SecureRandom`.

-Heads up on naming: the gem defaults to quicknet, but the 30 second mainnet is the one literally named `default`.
-It's a little bit confusing, if you want that one, ask for it explicitly with `Drand.chain(:default)`.
+A note on naming: this gem defaults to `quicknet`, The 30 second mainnet is somewhat confusingly named `default` by drand itself.
+If you want that chain, select it explicitly with `Drand.chain(:default)`. `quicknet` is the gem default because a 3 second cadence will likely be more useful for most users.

 ## License